Verdagon/Midas/README.md

 - Select the `valec|Debug` configuration (upper right toolbar) and build it by clicking the control that looks like a hammer (left of configuration dropdown)

-- Select the `Unittests in tests` configuration and click run it by clicking on the control that looks like a triangle/play button (right of configuration dropdown)
+- Select the `Unittests in tests` configuration and run it by clicking on the control that looks like a triangle/play button (right of configuration dropdown)

 ## Emitting Source To LLVM Assembly